hapax/hapax.github.io/assets/simple-physics.md

 nV = n  \sigma x = \pi nR^2d\sqrt{1 + (v/u)^2}.
 $$

-To make this as small as possible, we should make $u$ as large as possible.
+To make this as small as possible, you should make $u$ as large as possible.
 In other words, run for shelter!